 Some WordPress plugins allow you to change the way search works or the way the results are displayed.
 For e.g. “The post Grid” is a plugin that can change the display styling of results.
 If you have plugins like this, make sure you have configured it right.
 A bad configuration can result in a defunct Search.

 WordPress search is not bringing some expected content.

 This is a ranking + full content issue.
 Jump to solution for this issue.

 WordPress search not typo tolerant.

-WordPress is using mysql for its search.
+WordPress is using MySQL for its search.
 Which by nature is limited.
-Jump to fix this limitaiton.
+Jump to fix this limitation.

 Search not fast

 Google does not use PHP to build its search.
 PHP though a great language has its own limitations.
 For a faster search, you got to go native hosted solutions.
 It will cost you a little money, but your users would thank you for that.
 Fix your speed now.